-Firstly, there exists a wide variety of cloud data services [2, 13, 14, 37].
+Firstly, there exists a wide variety of cloud data services [2], [3], [7], [8].
 CloudTPS should be portable across them, and the porting should require only minor adaptation.
-On the one hand, as current cloud data services use different data models and interfaces, we build CloudTPS upon their common features: our data model is based on attribute-value pairs.
+On the one hand, as current cloud data services use different data models and interfaces, we build CloudTPS upon their common features: our data model is based on key-value pairs.
 The implementation only demands a simple primary-key-based "GET/PUT" interface from cloud data services.
 On the other hand, current cloud data services provide different consistency levels.
-For instance, Bigtable supports transactions on single data items while SimpleDB only provides eventual consistency.
+For instance, Bigtable supports transactions on single data items while SimpleDB provides either eventual consistency or single-item transactions.
 To ensure the correctness and efficiency of CloudTPS, we implement various mechanisms for different underlying consistency levels.

 Secondly, loading a full copy of application data into the system may overflow the memory of LTMs, forcing one to use many LTMs just for their storage capacity.
-This is, however, not necessary as only the currently accessed data items contribute to maintaining ACID properties of transactions.
+This is, however, not necessary as only the currently accessed data items contribute to maintaining ACID properties.
 Other unaccessed data items can be evicted from the LTMs if we can fetch their latest stored versions from the cloud storage service.
-We observe that Web applications exhibit temporal locality where only a portion of application data is accessed at any time [51, 50].
-We can therefore design efficient memory management mechanisms to restrict the number of in-memory data items in LTMs while still maintaining strong data consistency.
-Data items being accessed by uncommitted transactions must stay in the LTMs to maintain ACID properties; others depend on a tradeoff between memory size and access latency.
+Web applications exhibit temporal locality where only a portion of application data is accessed at any time [9], [10].
+We can therefore design efficient memory management mechanisms to restrict the number of in-memory data items in LTMs while maintaining strong data consistency.
+Data items being accessed by uncommitted transactions must stay in the LTMs to maintain ACID properties; others depend on a trade-off between memory size and access latency.
 We use a cost-aware replacement policy to dictate which data items should remain in the LTMs.

-We demonstrate the scalability of our transactional database service using a prototype implementation.
+We demonstrate the scalability of our transactional database service using a prototype implementation1.
 Following the data models of Bigtable and SimpleDB, transactions are allowed to access any number of data items by primary key at the granularity of the data row.
 The list of primary keys accessed by a transaction must be given explicitly before executing the transaction.
 This means for example that range queries are not supported within a transaction.
 CloudTPS supports both read-write and read-only transactions.

-We evaluate the performance of our prototype under a workload derived from the TPC-W e-commerce benchmark [35].
-We implemented our approach on top of the two main families of scalable data layers: HBase, an open-source clone of BigTable [23], running in our local cluster; and SimpleDB, running in the Amazon Cloud [3].
+We evaluate our prototype under a workload derived from the TPC-W e-commerce benchmark [11].
+We implemented CloudTPS on top of two different scalable data layers: HBase, an open-source clone of BigTable [12], running in our local cluster; and SimpleDB, running in the Amazon Cloud [13].
 We show that CloudTPS scales linearly to at least 40 LTMs in our local cluster and 80 LTMs in the Amazon Cloud.
 This means that, according to the principles of Cloud computing, any increase in workload can be accommodated by provisioning more servers.
 CloudTPS tolerates server failures, which only cause a few aborted transactions (authorized by the ACID properties) and a temporary drop of throughput during transaction recovery and data reorganization.
-In case of network partitions, CloudTPS may need to reject incoming transactions to maintain data consistency.
+In case of network partitions, CloudTPS may reject incoming transactions to maintain data consistency.
 It recovers and becomes available again as soon as the network is restored, while still maintaining ACID properties.
-We finally present the performance of our memory management mechanism and show that it can effectively control the buffer sizes of LTMs and only cause minor performance overhead.
+We finally evaluate our memory management mechanism and show that it can effectively control the buffer sizes of LTMs and only cause minor performance overhead.